Saelyria/Braid/Documentation/GettingStarted.md

         // show a 'details' VC with the given 'person' object }
 ```
+Same deal here with the `onTapped` handler - because it came after the cell binding method, it gets the same type safety allowance.

 As previously mentioned, there are a number of other handlers we can bind to add more information to our table, all of which are simply added
 to this function chain.